-In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842): To increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the Statements of Financial Position and disclosing key information about leasing arrangements.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842): To increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statements of financial position and disclosing key information about leasing arrangements.
 The ASU is effective for annual periods beginning after December 15, 2021, for not-for-profit entities, with early adoption permissible.
-Adoption of this standard in 2022 is not expected to have a material impact on the consolidated financial statements.
+The Foundation adopted this guidance effective January 1, 2022, recording operating right-of-use assets and operating lease liabilities of \$56,710 and \$65,854, respectively, for leases greater than twelve months.

 In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentations and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which amends the accounting guidance to increase the transparency of contributed nonfinancial assets for not-for-profit entities through enhancements to presentation and disclosure.
-The ASU is effective for annual periods beginning after June 15, 2021, for not-for-profit entities, with early adoption permissible.
-Adoption of this standard in 2022 is not expected to have a material impact on the consolidated financial statements.
+The ASU is effective for annual periods beginning after June 15, 2021, for the Foundation, with early adoption permissible.
+The Foundation adopted this guidance effective January 1, 2022 with no material impact to the consolidated financial statements.